bkb3/Particle-in-a-potential/README.md

 <p align="center">
   <img src="http://i.imgur.com/x9XJGyt.png"/>
  </p>
 So we will look for solutions that are parity eigenstates.
-Solving Schrodinger wave equation (SWE) for x>=x0 we get a combination of parabolic cylindrical functions.
-(Shown in mathematica code)
+Solving Schrodinger wave equation (SWE) for x>=x0 we get a combination of parabolic cylindrical functions (Shown in mathematica code in traditional form for textbook like looks!).

-Matchig boundry conditions and a bit of simplification we get some useful expressions in terms of Hermite functions.
+Matching appropriate boundary conditions and a bit of simplification we get some useful expressions in terms of Hermite functions.
 (Shown in code)
 The odd and even parity hermite polynomials are
 <p align="center">
   <img src="http://i.imgur.com/CNWa09g.png"/>